Home / Blog / Staff augmentation /Should you hire offshore developers for a startup?

 February 11, 2025 - by Devico Team

-This situation also affects the value proposition of domestic developers and software engineers.
+This situation also affects the value proposition of domestic developers and software engineers, making it more cost-effective to hire offshore development team support.
 So, hiring them ends up being too expensive for most of the startups.
 Moreover, it may not be profitable to hire them locally because:

 • there is lack of required expertise;